1. Music in the Tuileries (1862)

-That is was one of his final paintings and also one of his most popular gives the piece an almost poetic significance.
+That was one of Manet's final paintings and also one of his most popular - giving the piece an almost poetic significance.

 From the start of his career to the end, Manet sought to portray modern life in a real and yet nuanced way, leaving much unsaid in his artworks.
 In this last masterpiece, he once again opened the interpretation up to the viewer, leaving behind hints and clues to be deciphered.

 Bar at the Folies Bergere is one of the finest paintings at London's Courtauld Gallery.
 It is also one of our Top 10 Impressionist Paintings.

 Want to learn more about Manet and the Impressionists?